Motomu Toriyama: Biography

 Toriyama has been the scenario director and supervisor on games in the Final Fantasy Crystal Chronicles series as well as Dissidia: Final Fantasy and The 3rd Birthday, which entailed the creation of a story concept and the supervision of the character conception and scenario writing by his team of authors.
 For Lightning Returns, he added an online communication system known as the "Outerworld Services".
 Among others, it enabled players to write posts on social networks that would then appear as a non-playable character's comment in another player's game.
 Toriyama's goal with this was to create an online community where the individual members would interact and enjoy the game's world together without being online at the same time, as a precursor to online features found in eight-generation video game consoles.
 The main ideas for all the areas in Lightning Returns came from him as well.

+He was an inaugural member of the Square Enix committee tasked with keeping the Final Fantasy series consistent.

-Toriyama has been incharge of the music for all of the games he's directed since Final Fantasy X. With Final Fantasy XIII he wrote lyrics for the first time and again did so for its two sequels and later Mobius Final Fantasy.
-With Final Fantasy VII Remake he wrote all of the song titles for the first time in addition to again writing lyrics.
+Toriyama has been in charge of the music for all of the games he's directed since Final Fantasy X. He also writes lyrics and song titles.

-Toriyama was also incharge of motion capture and voice recordings on Final Fantasy X.
+Toriyama was also in charge of motion capture and voice recordings on Final Fantasy X.

+He has a wife and at least one daughter.